Azure/RGCOPY/rgcopy-docu.md

 !["same region"](/images/disks_same_region.png)

 #### Disk Creation in Different Region
 For different regions, RGCOPY creates a temporary incremental snapshot in the target RG (as a copy of the incremental snapshot in the source RG).
+However, this is not the case when parameter `useAzCopy` is set.
+In this instance, BLOB copy is used as described below.
 !["different region"](/images/disks_different_region.png)

 #### Disk Creation in Different Tenant